Jim Hanks

 Early Life and Background

-James Mathew Hanks was born in Shasta County, California on June 15, 1961, the son of Janet Marylyn Frager and Amos Mefford Hanks.
-He is the youngest brother of actor Tom Hanks and entomologist Larry Hanks.
-After his parents divorced, Jim Hanks went with his mother to Red Bluff, California while some of his older siblings remained with their father.
+James Mathew Hanks was born in Shasta County, California, on June 15, 1961.
+He is the son of itinerant cook Amos Mefford Hanks and Janet Marylyn Frager.
+Jim is the youngest of the Hanks siblings, and his brothers include the celebrated actor Tom Hanks and entomologist Larry Hanks.
+After their parents divorced, the children were separated: Jim moved to Red Bluff, California, with his mother, while older siblings Tom, Larry, and Sandra remained with their father.

 Jim Hanks Career